Brand matters, Period.

 Flagship Model: 20” BMX Bicycle the Stealth Freestyle Bike New 2019

 Elite Stealth BMX Bike is the best for the money.
-With a little over 200$, it has featured far superior to the bikes it is competing in the market.
+At under $250, it has featured far superior to the bikes it is competing in the market.
 Price is the sole reason behind its overwhelming popularity among Amazon buyers.

 A freestyle BMX must be judged for its strength and maneuverability.
 This model isn’t built to disappoint you in both.